pawelgrzybek/pawelgrzybek.com/content/posts/2024-01-31-top-picks-2024-january/index.md

 ## [Deno 1.40: Temporal API](https://deno.com/blog/v1.40)

 Deno is not slowing down.
 Temporal API just landed.
 It is an excellent time to learn the basics of this API, as in no time, all browsers will support it.
-Working with dates and times is never going to be the same.
-It is going to be a lot better!
+One of the most anticipated features is slowly getting an adoption.